ex3ndr/dataset-supervad/README.md

 * [SLR26](https://openslr.org/26/) (CC BY 4.0) - Synthetic RIR
 * [SLR28](https://openslr.org/28/) (Apache 2.0) - Real RIR
 * [VOiCES](https://iqtlabs.github.io/voices/) (CC BY 4.0) - Clean Voice, Noises and RIR
+* [DNS-4](https://github.com/microsoft/DNS-Challenge) (Public Domain/CC BY 4.0/Attr) - Clean Voice and Noises

 ## Reproduction

 > [!CAUTION]
-> Downloading and synthesizing the dataset requires about 2TB of disk space.
+> Downloading and synthesizing the dataset requires about 3TB of disk space and several hours to download, unpack and synthesize.

 ### Downloading sources
 To download source datasets, you can invoke `download.sh` script.
 For this script `aria2` is required.